PhotonVision/photonvision/docs/source/docs/description.md

 ### PhotonLib Vendor Dependency

 The PhotonLib vendor dependency allows you to easily get necessary target data (without having to work directly with NetworkTables) while also providing utility methods to get distance and position on the field.
+A serialization strategy is used to guarantees data coherency, which is helpful for latency compensation.
 This helps your team focus less on getting data and more on using it to do cool things.
-This also has the benefit of having a structure that ensures all data is from the same timestamp, which is helpful for latency compensation.

 ### User Calibration

 Using PhotonVision allows the user to calibrate for their specific camera, which will get you the best tracking results.
 This is extremely important as every camera (even if it is the same model) will have it's own quirks and user calibration allows for those to be accounted for.

-### High FPS Processing
+### Low Latency, High FPS Processing

-Compared to alternative solutions, PhotonVision boasts higher frames per second which allows for a smoother video stream and detection of targets to ensure you aren't losing out on any performance.
+PhotonVision exposes specalized hardware on select coprocessors to maximize processing speed.
+This allows for lower-latency detection of targets to ensure you aren't losing out on any performance.

-### Low Latency

-PhotonVision provides low latency processing to make sure you get vision measurements as fast as possible, which makes complex vision tasks easier.
-We guarantee that all measurements are sent from the same timestamp, making life easier for your programmers.

 ### Fully Open Source and Active Developer Community